GienekP/menu4car/README.md

 Games are to be in standard Atari Dos binary.

-The example file menu4car.txt contains an input in form of sort of csv file, separated by "|" sign.
+The example file menu4car.txt contains an input in form of sort of csv file, separated by "|" char.
 It is an UTF-8 encoded file with Polish diacritical letters handling as well as some german letters too.

 The first field is the name of the game in readable form, you can use, the second field is the path to the binary executable.
  For now maximum 26 games may be added.